 This course provides students with the basic knowledge of how to create, modify, and present PowerPoint slide shows.
 Students apply and modify both text and graphics.
 They use current software to integrate other programs with PowerPoint.
-Associate Degree Credit & transfer to CSU and/or private colleges and universities.
+AA/AS; CSU.

 128 Comprehensive Presentations with PowerPoint